-Beginning with page 246 of Walkley’s crime scene photos (Walkley – scene photos.pdf), which was taken inside of classroom six, we see a large, nondescript grey box.
-This is actually a SMART Technologies SMART Table, which receives a brief mention in Deborah Pisani’s 2nd police interview (Book 5, 00019296.pdf):
+Beginning with page 246 of Walkley’s crime scene photos (Walkley – scene photos.pdf), taken inside classroom six, we see a large, nondescript gray box.
+This is not debris or random furniture—it’s a SMART Technologies SMART Table, a detail that receives a brief but explicit mention in Deborah Pisani’s second police interview (Book 5, 00019296.pdf):

 “[Redacted] stated that near the door is a smart table and she stated that something or someone hit or kicked the table.
 She knows this because it makes a ‘boink’ noise.”

-The SMART Table seen in classroom six is a model ST230i.
-For confirmation, here’s a picture of the unit as it appears on page 246 (directly under the calendar for December, 2012), along with a promotional photo of the ST230i:
+The SMART Table visible in classroom six is a model ST230i.
+For confirmation, here’s a comparison between the unit shown on page 246—located directly beneath a December 2012 calendar—and a promotional image of the ST230i:

 For more in the “Sandy Hook Elementary Was Open” series, please read: